tomheaton/mcjty-website/docs/1.19/porting.md

 #### More JSON

 Various things should now be defined in json.
-Like for the ores you can use jsons in `worldgen/configured_feature` and `worldgen/placed_feature`.
+Like for the ores you can use JSON files in `worldgen/configured_feature` and `worldgen/placed_feature`.
 See the tutorial GitHub for examples.

 #### Various Removals